syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% highlight vb.net %}

-'Saves the presentation in the given name
+'Saves the Presentation in the given name

 Presentation_1.Save("Output.pptx")